 Sioux City is a larger medium-sized city located in the state of Iowa.
 With a population of 82,872 people and 21 constituent neighborhoods, Sioux City is the fourth largest community in Iowa.
-Sioux City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Sioux City has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sioux City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Sioux City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sioux City is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Sioux City who work in office and administrative support (13.42%), sales jobs (9.64%), and management occupations (7.32%).

 The education level of Sioux City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 20.86% of adults 25 and older in Sioux City have a college degree.